coder187/CI_MS1_BusHire/README.md

 # Bugs
-about section : text not aligned bcause float had right instead of left font awssime fints not showing - some fonts were from ver 5.
+* about section : text not aligned because float had float right instead of left
+* fontawesome icons not showing - some fonts were from ver 5.
 Ver4 and Ver5 have different element link syntax for the same icons

-centering the welcome text div - overwrite bootstrap padding centering spinners - text wrapping - add min height spinner circle not centereddue to large number - add padding-top to circle media query 300px not running without !important ipad welcome text bleed right margin
+* centering the welcome text div - overwrite bootstrap padding
+* centering spinners - text wrapping - add min height
+* spinner circle not centered due to large number - add padding-top to circle
+* media query 300px not running without !important
+* ipad welcome text bleed right margin

-contact form breaks from float right at high resoluutin(above 1869). fix - wrap contact form header and form element in a div and float the div right. notice a left - right horizontal scroll - also on demo sites - so possibly not a bug.
+* contact form breaks from float right at high resoluutin(above 1869). fix - wrap contact form header and form element in a div and float the div right.

-set posiotin abs seems to fix.
+* notice a left - right horizontal scroll - also on demo sites - so possibly not a bug but needs further investiagation.

 # Credits
 ## Content